UKCloud/documentation/articles/portal/ptl-how-manage-my-calls.md

 title: How to manage My Calls users | UKCloud Ltd
 description: Provides information for Portal administrators for how to manage My Calls users
 services: portal
-author: Sue Highmoor
+author: shighmoor
-reviewer: Darren Broderick
+reviewer: shighmoor
-lastreviewed: 01/04/2021
+lastreviewed: 29/04/2022

 toc_rootlink: How To
 toc_sub1: